 What Do Correctional Counselors Do?

 Correctional counselors work in jails and prisons.
 Their overarching task is to oversee the inmates at their facility, including their behavior, and help with their progress (such as by creating ways for inmates to learn how to cope with behavioral issues, helping them register for job training or GED programs, and considering which inmates could be released early).
 They also conduct questionnaires with inmates to discover their strengths and weaknesses to help figure out which jobs they are …Read more

-Ensure inmates' rights are protected and required services are provided.
+- Ensure inmates' rights are protected and required services are provided.

-Write and submit regular reports.
+- Write and submit regular reports.